 Mikkelsen’s intensity and perfect poker face made him nearly a perfect counterpoint to Bond, which is exactly what an iconic Bond villain needs to be.
 I’d be willing to bet that he goes down in history as one of the best Bond villains of them all.

 Valhalla Rising (2009)

 Here’s a film you probably didn’t see.
 Valhalla Rising tells the story of One-eye, a Norse adventurer who a mission to the holy land that goes terribly, terribly wrong.
-This film was made by Nicolas Winding Refn so it is incredibly stylized, and for long stretches features almost no dialogue.
+Nicolas Winding Refn made this film, so it is incredibly stylized.
+For long stretches, it features almost no dialogue.
 Mikkelsen barely has a line for the entire first act but manages to create a compelling character with his face and body language.

 A Royal Affair (2012)

 A Royal Affair tells the story of Johann Friedrich Struensee, a Danish doctor who was hired as the personal physician of the king, Christian VII of Denmark, and eventually rose to become the de facto ruler of the country.
 His affair with Queen Catherine –played by Alicia Vikander in one of the roles that helped her become a star– caused a huge scandal.

 A story filled with intrigue and romance, and Mikkelsen playing the lone reformer in a court full of conservatives, A Royal Affair was the first of two of his films nominated for Best Foreign Language Film at the Academy Awards in a row.

 The Hunt was the second Mads Mikkelsen led film in a row nominated for the Academy Award for Best Foreign Language Film.
 It follows a pre-school teacher falsely accused of molesting one of his students and the collapse of his life following that accusation.